jamievullo/Rubiks_Time_Tracker/README.md

 * Resources

 ### Description
-This is a small application that can be used for keeping track of your times while honing your skills at SppedCubing.
+This is a small application that can be used for keeping track of your times while honing your skills at SpeedCubing.

 ### Technologies
 This application utilizes the Ruby language and several gems (listed)